Apostrophe: Abbreviations

-For abbreviations, including acronyms, the use of s without an apostrophe is now more common than its use with an apostrophe.
+To pluralize abbreviations, including acronyms, the use of s without an apostrophe is now more common than its use with an apostrophe.
 Most modern style guides disparage the use of apostrophes in all plural abbreviations.
 Some references continue to condone their use, or even recommend their use in some abbreviations.
 For example, The Canadian Style states "Add an apostrophe and s to form the plural of abbreviations containing more than one period", so G.M.'s is preferred to G.M.s.
 The Oxford Companion to the English Language condones V.I.P.'s, VIP's, and VIPs equally.

 Letters of the alphabet, and small words

-For single lowercase letters, pluralization with 's is usual.
+For single lowercase letters, pluralization with s is usual.
 Many guides recommend apostrophes whether the single letters are lowercase (as in "minding your p's and q's") or uppercase (as in "A's and S's").
 The Chicago Manual of Style recommends the apostrophe of plurality only for lowercase letters.
-Sometimes, adding just s rather than 's may leave meaning ambiguous or presentation inelegant.
-However, an apostrophe is not always the preferred solution.
-APA style requires the use of italics instead of an apostrophe: ps, ns, etc.

-In the phrase dos and don'ts, most modern style guides disparage spelling the first word as do's.
-However, there is a lack of consensus and certainly the use of an apostrophe continues, legitimately, in which "the apostrophe of plurality occurs in the first word but not the second".
+Sometimes, adding just s rather than s may leave meaning ambiguous or presentation inelegant; however, an apostrophe is not always the preferred solution.
+APA style requires the use of italics instead of an apostrophe: ps, ns, etc. In the phrase dos and don'ts, most modern style guides disparage spelling the first word as do's; however, there is a lack of consensus and certainly the use of an apostrophe continues, legitimately, in which "the apostrophe of plurality occurs in the first word but not the second".

 Numbers and symbols

 The Oxford Companion to the English Language notes that "a plural s after a set of numbers is often preceded by an apostrophe, as in 3's and 4's..., but many housestyles and individuals now favour 3s and 4s".
-Most style guides prefer the lack of apostrophe for groups of years (e.g. 1980s) and will prefer 90s or '90s over 90's or '90's.

-While many guides discourage using an apostrophe in all numbers/dates, many other guides encourage using an apostrophe for numbers or are divided on the issue; for example, the Australian Government Style Manual recommends "Binary code uses 0’s and 1’s" but recommends "the 2020s".
+Most style guides prefer the lack of apostrophe for groups of years (e.g. 1980s) and will prefer 90s or 90s over 90's or 90's.
+While many guides discourage using an apostrophe in all numbers/dates, many other guides encourage using an apostrophe for numbers or are divided on the issue; for example, the Australian Government Style Manual recommends "Binary code uses 0's and 1's" but recommends "the 2020s".
 Still other guides take a laissez-faire approach.
 For example, the University of Sussex's online guide notes regional variation in the use of apostrophes in dates, and slightly prefers 1's and 7's over 1s and 7s but condones both.

 The apostrophe is very often used in plurals of symbols, for example "that page has too many &'s and #'s on it".
 Some style guides state that the apostrophe is unnecessary since there is no ambiguity but that some editors and teachers prefer this usage.
 The addition of an s without an apostrophe may make the text difficult to read.
 For many numbers and symbols, a useful alternative is to write out the numbers as words (e.g. thousands instead of 1000s or 1000's, and ampersands instead of &s or &'s).